algogrit/blog.gauravagarwalr.com/content/posts/2017-12-25-learn-go-series-part-2.md

 ```

+In the `InitializeDB` function we are connecting to the postgres database and we are migrating the app.
+We will be calling this from the `main` function of our app.

 # Tying it together - An API and crypted password

 With the user model defined and the db configured.
 All we have left to do is the api.
 Let's see how simple it is to do...